Alilibertas/Banco360/README.md

 Desenvolvimento das práticas utilizando as ferramentas de IA estudadas no curso.

 ## 💭 Reflexão (Opcional)
-A IA não é um caminho para fortalecer a força humana de trabalho.
+A IA é um caminho para fortalecer a força humana de trabalho.

 ```